Ceramic Aesthetics on Glass Bottles: Why Brands Are Switching

 Ceramic packaging has a tactile warmth that glass alone does not convey.
 It suggests craft, heritage, artisanal production.
 Premium perfumery and spirits brands have used ceramic vessels for decades to signal exactly those qualities.

 The problem is practical.
 Ceramic is heavy.
-It requires custom moulds.
+Custom container development — whether by mould or by hand — adds time and cost before a single bottle is decorated.
 It cannot be recycled in standard glass cullet streams.
 Lead times are long.
-Minimum order quantities are high.

 A growing number of brands are replacing ceramic packaging with standard glass bottles decorated to look and feel like ceramic.
 Digital sublimation makes this possible.